-- The definition adopted by Merthyr Tydfil County Borough Council of the 'lowest paid' is an employee who is paid at SCP 5.
-Employees on this SCP earn £18,795(FTE) as of April 2019. - 20.2 The Council may employ apprentices and trainees who are not included in the definition of 'lowest paid employees'.
+- 20.1 The definition adopted by Merthyr Tydfil County Borough Council of the 'lowest paid' is an employee who is paid at SCP 5.
+Employees on this SCP earns £21,575(FTE) as of March 2023.
+This scale point is in line with the Living Wage. - 20.2 The Council may employ apprentices and trainees who are not included in the definition of 'lowest paid employees'.
 These employees are paid the National Minimum Wage. - 20.3 All jobs within Merthyr Tydfil County Borough Council are subject to either the GLPC scheme or the Hay scheme of grading. - 20.4 The Localism Act 2011 statutory guidance recommends the use of pay multiples as a means of measuring the relationship between pay rates across the workforce.
-The Hutton Report 'Review of Fair Pay in the Public Sector' (2010) explored the case for a fixed limit on dispersion of pay through a requirement that no public sector manager can earn more than 20 times the lowest paid persons in the organisation. - 20.5 The Report concluded that the relationship to median earnings was a more relevant measure and the Government's Code of Recommended Practice on Data Transparency recommends the publication of the ratio between highest paid and median average salary of the whole authority's workforce. - 20.6 The table below denotes the median and averages for the salaries within Merthyr Tydfil County Borough Council as at March 2020 (2018/2019 Payscale)
+The Hutton Report 'Review of Fair Pay in the Public Sector' (2010) explored the case for a fixed limit on dispersion of pay through a requirement that no public sector manager can earn more than 20 times the lowest paid persons in the organisation.

+- 20.5 The Report concluded that the relationship to median earnings was a more relevant measure and the Government's Code of Recommended Practice on Data Transparency recommends the publication of the ratio between highest paid and median average salary of the whole authority's workforce. - 20.6 The table below denotes the median and averages for the salaries within Merthyr Tydfil County Borough Council as at March 2022 (2022/2023 Payscales)

-Ratios calculated as at: February 2019 Minimum spinal column point (FTE) £17,391
+Ratios calculated as at: March 2023

+Minimum spinal column point (FTE) £21,575

-Median FTE Salary £23,866
+Median FTE Salary £24,480

-Mean Average FTE Salary £27,461
+Mean Average FTE Salary £27,216

-Chief Executive Salary £115,600
+Chief Executive Salary £124,898

-Mean Average Chief Officer Salary £74,796
+Mean Average Director Salary £83,729

-Median FTE: Chief Executive Findings 1:4.8

-Median FTE: Average Chief Officer Earnings 1:3.1

-Minimum SCP: Chief Executive Earnings 1:6.6

-Minimum SCP: Average Chief Officer Earnings 1:4.3